byuu/byuu.org/byuu/README.md

 and an alternative, bsnes-style user-interface.

-Builds of v108 with both the bsnes-style scanline renderers and the bsnes-style UI were released under the project name "byuu", and byuu renamed himself "Near" at the same time.
+Builds of v108 with both the bsnes-style scanline renderers and the bsnes-style UI were released under the project name "byuu".
 Meanwhile, builds of v108 with the traditional dot-based renderers and the complex user-interface were released under the project name "higan".
 It was possible to produce an emulator